 If you have allergies, you might wait until after springtime allergy season has passed if you need to remove pollen from the home’s roof.
 For homeowners who love to entertain outside, consider roof washing a good week or two before you open the patio or deck, so any detergent scents and odors have time to dissipate before you fire up the grill!

 A homeowner might also schedule roof washing if they’re thinking of putting their home up for sale.
-While a clean roof might not increase your overall property values, note that potential buyers are often turned off by dirty exterior surfaces, including roofs!
+While a clean roof might not increase your overall property values, note that dirty exterior surfaces, including roofs, often turn potential buyers off!
 Layers of untouched dirt and grime might also make potential buyers wonder if you maintained your home properly, so schedule roof cleaning and other power washing services before taking photos or putting that “for sale” sign out front.

 As roof washing is vital for keeping a home in good repair, you might be tempted to buy pressure washing equipment and try to tackle this job yourself.
 While owning power washing equipment allows you to clean a home’s roof at your convenience, this job is often more difficult and even dangerous than homeowners realize!